Jasper Public Notices & Bids

 PUBLIC HEARINGS

 Pursuant to Sec.
-94-244 in the City of Jasper Code of Ordinances a public meeting is scheduled before the Planning Commission on the 26th of September at 6:00 PM at Jasper City Hall to discuss a request by Owner Craig Chester for parcel located off 225 Chambers Street Parcel JA07 052 consisting of a total of 0.5 acres to be rezoned to R-1 Residential from C-2 Commercial.
+94-244 in the City of Jasper Code of Ordinances, a public meeting is scheduled before the Planning Commission on March 26, 2024 at 6:00 PM at Jasper City Hall to discuss a request by Roberto Perez Hernandez & Juanita Perez, the owners of Parcel JA03 107 located at 268 Hood Road, consisting of a total of 2.15 acres, to be rezoned from M-1 General Industry to C-2 General Commercial.

 Pursuant to Sec.
-94-245 in the City of Jasper Code of Ordinances the Planning Commission’s recommendation will be brought before the Mayor and City Council at the Public Hearing scheduled for 6:00 PM on October 2, 2023 at Jasper City Hall 200 Burnt Mountain Road, Jasper, GA.
+94-245 in the City of Jasper Code of Ordinances, the Planning Commission’s recommendation will be brought before the Mayor and City Council at the Public Hearing scheduled for 6:00 PM on April 1, 2024 at Jasper City Hall, 200 Burnt Mountain Road, Jasper, GA.

 Please contact the City of Jasper Planning and Development Office at Jasper City Hall 706-692-9100 with any questions.